 (Patients can access an online portal to schedule appointments, see test results, request prescription refills, and more.)

-Furthermore, there’s an ongoing relaxation of rules around reimbursement for virtual healthcare visits amid the pandemic.
+Furthermore, amid the pandemic, there’s an ongoing relaxation of rules around reimbursement for virtual healthcare visits.
 That goes to prove how well the telehealth system can work.
 And form a perfect opportunity for any NP looking to tap into a patient population that’s at high risk if exposed to COVID-19.
 Or a population with mobility challenges.

 Holistic care revolves around recognizing each patient’s unique emotional, physical, mental, environmental, and spiritual strengths & weaknesses.
 And the global body of evidence relating to the benefits of this type of care is growing.